-- answers must be prepared individually without communication with or assistance from anybody except the instructor or proctor.
+- Solutions must be prepared individually without communication with or assistance from anybody except the instructor or proctor.

-- Labs provide an opportunity for students to practice and explore the use of tools and apply concepts presented in class within the context of programming projects.
+- Labs are intended to provide an opportunity for students to practice and explore the use of tools and apply concepts presented in class within the context of programming projects.

 - Students are expected to act professionally

 - By reading whatever resources they find relevant

 - By attributing credit to any person or reference materials that substantively contributed to their solutions

 - By only submitting solutions they fully understand.